Aeschylus: The Persians (472 BC)

-The Persians (Persai) is the earliest of Aeschylus' extant plays.
+The Persians (Persai) is the earliest of Aeschylus's extant plays.
 It was performed in 472 BC.
-It was based on Aeschylus' own experiences, specifically the Battle of Salamis.
+It was based on Aeschylus's own experiences, specifically the Battle of Salamis.
 It is unique among surviving Greek tragedies in that it describes a recent historical event.
 The Persians focuses on the popular Greek theme of hubris and blames Persia's loss on the pride of its king.

 It opens with the arrival of a messenger in Susa, the Persian capital, bearing news of the catastrophic Persian defeat at Salamis, to Atossa, the mother of the Persian King Xerxes.
 Atossa then travels to the tomb of Darius, her husband, where his ghost appears, to explain the cause of the defeat.
-It is, he says, the result of Xerxes' hubris in building a bridge across the Hellespont, an action which angered the gods.
+It is, he says, the result of Xerxes's hubris in building a bridge across the Hellespont, an action which angered the gods.
 Xerxes appears at the end of the play, not realizing the cause of his defeat, and the play closes to lamentations by Xerxes and the chorus.

 Seven Against Thebes (467 BC)

 Seven against Thebes (Hepta epi Thebas) was performed in 467 BC.
 It has the contrasting theme of the interference of the gods in human affairs.
-Another theme, with which Aeschylus' would continually involve himself, makes its first known appearance in this play, namely that the polis was a key development of human civilization.
+Another theme, with which Aeschylus's would continually involve himself, makes its first known appearance in this play, namely that the polis was a key development of human civilization.

 The play tells the story of Eteocles and Polynices, the sons of the shamed king of Thebes, Oedipus.
 Eteocles and Polynices agree to share and alternate the throne of the city.
 After the first year, Eteocles refuses to step down.
 Polynices therefore undertakes war.
 The pair kill each other in single combat, and the original ending of the play consisted of lamentations for the dead brothers.
 But a new ending was added to the play some fifty years later: Antigone and Ismene mourn their dead brothers, a messenger enters announcing an edict prohibiting the burial of Polynices, and Antigone declares her intention to defy this edict.
 The play was the third in a connected Oedipus trilogy.
 The first two plays were Laius and Oedipus.
 The concluding satyr play was The Sphinx.